 Stephen Hill was elected as a Director representing Madison County in 2015.
 He previously served as Associate Director for Madison County.
-Prior to moving to Madison County in 2013, Dr. Hill owned and operated a cow/calf operation in Orange County, which he currently rents to a natural beef producer.
-He runs a graze 300+ cow/calf operation on his Madison farm.
-He established clean water and forest best management practices on both farms.
-Dr. Hill earned a Master of Public

-Policy degree from the University of Michigan and a Ph.D. from the University of Maryland.
+On the CSWCD Board he serves as Chair of the Legislative Committee, which helps the Virginia Legislature address soil & water conservation issues.
+On his Madison County cow/calf operation he established clean water & forest best management practices to support his goal of year-round grazing.
+Dr. Hill earned a Master of Public Policy degree from the University of Michigan & a Ph.D. from the University of Maryland.